ruuda/musium/docs/running.md

 `musium serve` will serve the library as it was when it was last scanned.
 When the library changes, you need to run `musium scan musium.conf` to pick up the changes, and then restart the server.
+Alternatively, you can use the _rescan library_ button on the _about_ page.
+In this case, no restart is needed to pick up the changes, but you do need to refresh the webinterface.